What is your philosophy on living a healthful life?

 I’ve been on every diet out there.
 I’ve been a vegetarian, even a vegan for a while.
 I’ve eaten raw.
 I’ve tried Perricone, Suzanne Somers, Pritikin, Ornish and I’ve even been Paleo.
 But these days, I’m a clean-eating omnivore.

-I begin each morning with a lemon, cucumber, andgreen (parsley, cilantro, or mint) smoothie.
-I created this combination when I tried to copy the lemon mint drinks we were enjoying in the restaurants inthe Middle East.
+I begin each morning with a lemon, cucumber, and some type of green (think parsley or cilantro) smoothie.
+I created this combination when I tried to copy the lemon mint drinks we were enjoying in the restaurants in the Middle East.
 I find my morning drink is a great way to hydrate, alkalize and get greens into my body.
 Beginning my day with this drink feels sort of virtuous.
 Makes me want to keep making good food choices, but if I don’t, at least I know I did one thing good for my body today.

 I should add here that getting plenty of water every day, throughout the day, is also an important part of my diet.
 Sometimes I add herbal teas, fresh fruit or veggies with spices such as ginger root to my water, but nothing sweet or sticky to gum up the works.
 I find many times when I think I’m hungry, I’m just thirsty, so I make sure to drink a glass of water before reaching for food.